barcek/progpgQ/README.md

 ## test/

-The 'test' directory contains three files: 'db.test.js' with test resources and one unit test each for the `Table` and `CRUD` modules.
+The 'test' directory contains two subdirectories: 'db/' and 'utils/'.
+The subdirectory 'db/' contains three files: 'db.test.js' with test resources and one unit test file each for the `Table` and `CRUD` modules.
+The subdirectory 'utils/' contains two files: 'utils.test.js' with test resources and 'format.test.js' for the utility function in 'utils/format.js'.

 ## .env